hazlema/ArtBot/README.md

 ![screenshot](./assets/samplepost.png)

-## Command: artbot-delcontest
+## Command: /artbot-deletecontest
 1. Go to the channel where you want to delete the contest
-2. Type in: `/artbot-delcontest
+2. Type in: /artbot-deletecontest

 ![Example](./assets/delprompt.png)